Tallest Point Guards in The NBA (2026 Update)

 • Teams – Seattle Supersonics, Milwaukee Bucks, Los Angeles Lakers, Boston Celtics, Miami Heat

-Famously known as the glove, the 6’4 Gary Payton is the only point guard to have won the best defensive player award in the NBA.
+Famously known as the glove, the 6’4 Gary Payton was the first point guard to win the best defensive player award in the NBA.

 While he may not have been the tallest player in the game, at 6’4 he ranked among the tallest point guards of the time.
-Known for his outstanding defensive player, Gary Payton had an illustrious career playing for giants like the Celtics, Lakers, and the Miami Heat.
+Known for his outstanding defense, Gary Payton had an illustrious career playing for giants like the Celtics, Lakers, and the Miami Heat.

 Related Read: 10 Tallest WNBA Players: Current and Historically